Taking a note from Dave Dellinger's life

 I can only hope to try and approach life with the zeal and open-minded, open-hearted spirit that allowed Dave Dellinger to stay true to his ideals and act on them throughout his life.

-These words can’t convey the spirit that exudes from Dellinger’s life story, but hopefully they’ll spark others to read and to be inspired, for his life and words are a continued reminder as to how we can win a better world by being the change we seek in the most natural of ways and in doing so to create a living and breathing ‘Beloved Community’.
+Its frustrating how these words can't convey the spirit that exudes from Dellinger's life story, but hopefully they'll spark others to read and to be inspired, for his life and words are a continued reminder as to how we can win a better world by being the change we seek in the most natural of ways and in doing so to create a living and breathing ‘Beloved Community'.